firas-codes1/WebProg1Exam/README.md

-Firas Hamed, International Students Joensuu
+F. H, International Students Joensuu

 To run the app:
 -open cmd, navigate to its folder (cd Desktop and so on)